VibeCheck: Using Active Acoustic Tactile Sensing for Contact-Rich Manipulation: Estimating Object State and Properties with Acoustic Features

 For each discrete pose, we begin with the gripper positioned a few centimeters above the platform, lower it until contact is made, and then raise the robot before determining the rotation action to the next pose.
 This approach is used to avoid large contact forces during rotation that could cause the rod to become dislodged from the gripper.

 This method raises the question of how to ensure that the rod contacts the hole before a sensor reading is taken, as hard-coded $z$-axis positions are not robust to small variations in the grasp pose.
 To address this, we analyze the receiver signal as the robot descends onto the platform and apply a threshold to determine the moment of contact.
-We find this heuristic to be highly effective, though it occasionally detects contact prematurely.
+We find this heuristic to be highly effective, and discard the occasional premature contact detection during data collection.
+We also set a second threshold on the \textit{z} axis: if the robot moves too far downwards, we stop the robot and take a sensor reading.
+This is to catch the final state, when the robot will make no contact if the peg is properly aligned, as well as to act as a safety stop.

 As shown in Table \ref{tab:clf_results}, our results show that our sensor can estimate the contact state of a rod with the environment, distinguishing between different contact states seen during a peg insertion task.
 We find that classification performance tends to be the worst in states that are on the border between \texttt{diagonal} and \texttt{line}, with a less significant drop at the border between \texttt{line} and \texttt{in hole}.